Introduction

 Reporting

-The results of the program level assessment and the campus-wide assessment of the general education program will be included in the annual NMT Assessment of Student Learning report, which is shared with all faculty and staff via email and posted on the NMT Assessment of Student Learning website (https://www.nmt.edu/academicaffairs/assessment/index.php).
+The results of the program level assessment of the general education program is included in the annual NMT Academic Assessment of Student Learning report, which is available through a shared drive to all NMT Faculty and Staff.